StonehengeNLP/ESRA-Backend/README.md

 python manage.py createsuperuser
 ```

 Then put your username, email, and password respectively.
-You can access the admin at ```localhost:8000/admin``` after runthe project.
+You can access the admin at ```localhost:8000/admin``` after run the project.

 ## Run the project with elascticsearch